RafalSolnica/currency-converter/README.md

 #### Currency exchange rates originate from Google finance on March 16, 2023.

-## In makeing of this project I used:
+## In making of this project I used:

 -   HTML, BEM convention
 -   CSS, Normalize.css, Flexbox
 -   JavaScript ES6+ features
 -   minimalistic graphic style
 -   simplicity of use